It’s obvious that no 30-day trip around Central America would be complete without a visit to Panama. And that’s where I’ve arrived today.

 To reach the coast, it’s necessary to traverse a mountain range with steep climbs up increasingly winding roads.
 Since many sections of the road are washed away, the drive can only be attempted with a 4WD.

-Along the way, you stop at a Kuna border crossing where your passport is checked and everyone is charged a $6 tourist tax.
+Along the way, there’s a stop at a Kuna border crossing where your passport is checked and everyone is charged a $6 tourist tax.

-Since the sailboat charters are the only non-Kuna owned “businesses” allowed to operate in the area, this is how the Kuna make their money on those guests – a fee to transfer to the boat.
+The sailboat charters are the only non-Kuna owned “businesses” allowed to operate in the area.
+So this wooden boat transfer is how the Kuna make their money on charter guests – a fee to transfer to the boat.

-The boat ride was 20-minutes of saltwater-pelting, captain-bailing, soaking wet misery for which we were each charged $15 and (blessedly) delivered to the deck of Kokomo mildly-traumatized but in one piece.
+The boat ride is 20 uncomfortable minutes of saltwater-pelting, captain-bailing, soaking wet misery for which we are each charged $15.
+Blessedly, we are ultimately delivered to the deck of Kokomo dripping wet and mildly-traumatized but in one piece.

 A Few Days Aboard Kokomo

-The owners of Kokomo, Denny & Becky, are a retired couple from Seattle and (once we’d changed into dry clothes) we all hit it off immediately.
-Though it seemed like we’d already had a full day, it was still only 9am and Becky had hot pancakes ready and waiting for us.
+The owners of Kokomo, Denny & Becky, are a retired couple from Seattle.
+Once we change into dry clothes, we all hit it off immediately.

 I think I love her.

-After a delicious lunch of turkey wraps and fresh-baked cookies for dessert (yay, Becky!), Denny gave us a ride in the dinghy over to Turtles Island to spend the afternoon.
+Our delicious lunch consists of turkey wraps and fresh-baked cookies for dessert (three cheers for Becky and a sailboat oven!).
+After lunch, we’re craving a beach and a lounge chair.
+So Denny gives us a ride in the dinghy over to Turtle Island to spend the afternoon.

-Like many of the San Blas Islands, Turtles Island is home to just one Kuna family and the patriarch greeted us as we came ashore to welcome us and request the fee for use of the island – $2 per person.
+Like many of the San Blas Islands, Turtle Island is home to just one Kuna family and the patriarch greets us as we come ashore.
+He welcomes us and requests the fee for use of the island (which Denny explained in advance), just $2 per person.

-Seemed like a perfectly reasonable rental fee for an entire island so we happily paid up!
+Four dollars seems like a perfectly reasonable rental fee for an entire island so we happily pay up!

-Denny left us with a radio to call when we were ready to be picked up.
-We spent a little time exploring the island before settling into two palm-shaded hammocks near the water for the rest of the afternoon.
+Denny leaves us with a radio to call when we’re ready for pick-up later.
+We spend a little time exploring the island and then settle into two palm-shaded hammocks near the water for the rest of the afternoon.

 Island bliss, indeed.